MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/configure-connector.md

 After you configure your connector, the Microsoft 365 [admin center](https://admin.microsoft.com) takes you to a page where you can review your settings.
 You can go back through the configuration process to edit any setting before you confirm the connection.
 To learn more, see [Manage your connector](manage-connector.md) in the admin center.

 ## Next steps: Customize the search results page
 With the Microsoft Search user interface (UI), your end users can search content from your Microsoft 365 productivity apps and the broader Microsoft ecosystem.
 A search vertical refers to the tabs that are shown when a user views their search results in SharePoint, Office.com, and Microsoft Search in Bing.
-You can customize search verticals to narrow down results so that only a certain type of search results is displayed .These verticals appear as a tab on the top of the search results page.
+You can customize search verticals to narrow down results so that only a certain type of search results is displayed.
+These verticals appear as a tab on the top of the search results page.
 A modern result type (MRT) is the UI that designates how results are presented.

 You must create your own verticals and MRTs, so end users can view search results from new connections.
 Without this step, data from your connection won’t show up on the search results page.

-To learn more about how to create your verticals and MRTs, see [Search results page customization]().
+To learn more about how to create your verticals and MRTs, see [Search results page customization](customize-search-page.md).
-ADD LINK TO SERP DOCS ^^^

 ## How do I know this worked?
 Go to the list of your published connections under the **Connectors** tab in the [admin center](https://admin.microsoft.com).
 To learn how to make updates and deletions, see [Manage your connector](manage-connector.md).